ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 Setting up your environment - how-to
 ====================================

-After you install ROS, you need to configure your shell before commands and packages are available.
+After you install ROS, you need to configure your shell to access the relevant commands and packages.
-In this guide, you will learn how to access ROS commands and packages by sourcing setup files and configuring environment variables.
+This article describes how to access ROS commands and packages by sourcing setup files and configuring environment variables.

 **Area: ROS-installation | Content-type: how-to | Experience: beginner, intermediate**